 When trying to come up with such techniques, one immediately runs into the following problem: how should dominance be quantified, "measured"?
-A traditional way to overcome this problem is to sit for a long time in a (preferably hidden) observation point and watch the social life of the observed group, meanwhile making as precise record of their inter-individual interactions as possible.
-With this approach many fascinating results have been reached, among which the best known ones are probably the ones related to the observations of primate societies, most notably chimpanzee groups (de Waal 2007).
-Probably the biggest benefit of this approach is that any kind of interaction can be recorded (who eats first, who sleeps where, who "beats up" whom, how the conflicts are being solved, etc.).
-However, this technique also requires an enormous amount of time, special conditions (ensuring continuous observation of the group in its natural environment, or in an environment in which the human impact is as limited as possible), and the ability to recognize all the individuals with high confidence within the observed group.
+A traditional way to overcome this problem is to sit for a long time at a (preferably hidden) observation point and watch the social life of the observed group, meanwhile making as precise a record of their inter-individual interactions as possible.
+With this approach, many fascinating results have been reached, among which the best known are probably the ones related to the observations of primate societies, most notably chimpanzee groups (de Waal 2007).
+The biggest benefit of this approach is probably that any kind of interaction can be recorded (who eats first, who sleeps where, who "beats up" whom, how the conflicts are being resolved, etc.).
+However, this technique also requires an enormous amount of time, special conditions (ensuring continuous observation of the group in its natural environment, or in an environment in which the human impact is as limited as possible), and the ability to recognize all of the individuals with high confidence within the observed group.
 These are requirements that are not easy to fulfil.

-Most recent techniques aim to automate somehow the observations: to take video records and analyse the results later with various computer programs (Ballerini et al. 2008, Pérez-Escudero et al. 2014), to put small GPS devices on the individuals and record their motion with these equipment (Ákos et al. 2014, Nagy et al. 2010, Nagy et al. 2013, see Fig. 3.2), or an even more recent technology is to combine the data recorded with various sensors (Gerencsér et al. 2013).
+The most recent techniques aim to automate the observations somehow: to take video records and analyse the results later with various computer programs (Ballerini et al. 2008; Pérez-Escudero et al. 2014), to put small GPS devices on the individuals so as to record their motion (Ákos et al. 2014; Nagy et al. 2010, 2013,